KSF-Media/affresco/ci/README.md

 should go in every workflow's `env` key, while the ones belonging to a single app should go in the `apps.dhall` file.

+## Build caching

+We globally cache all `node_modules`, `.yarn-cache` and `.cache` folders keyed to the hash of the global yarn.lock

+Individual build caches can be configured separately for each app in `apps.dhall` by adding a refenece to a "lockfile" and the paths that require caching.

+Individual build caching for AppEngine builds is still a WIP.

 ## Adding a new app

 1. Edit the [`apps.dhall`](./apps.dhall) file to add the new app details